1. Previous: Chapter 1

 When we have the same code over and over again like this, we call it duplication.
 In most cases, duplicated code is bad because:

-1. When you type the same thing so many times, it becomes more likely that you might type it wrong in one of those cases.
-For example, one time, you might accidentally type 3 * pi radius.
+1. When we type the same thing so many times, it becomes more likely that we might type it wrong in one of those cases.
+For example, one time, we might accidentally type 3 * pi radius.

-2. If you want to change the equation, you have to find all of the places where you typed it, and make sure you update each one of them.
+2. If we want to change the equation, we’d have to find all of the places where we typed it, and make sure to update each one of them.

-3. It can be more difficult to read when your eyes see the same thing written over and over again on the screen.
+3. It can be more difficult to read the code when our eyes see the same thing written over and over again on the screen.

 Let’s change our code so that we only have to write 2 * pi * radius one time, and then use that to calculate the circumference of any circle.
 In other words, let’s remove the duplication!